 - Hip Flexors

 The goblet squat is a great exercise for strengthening the glutes and quadriceps, which are the prime movers for hip and knee extension.
 Set up with feet hip width apart and rotated slightly outwards.
-The dumbbell or goblet will be placed under the chin, with the chest up for a tall neutral spine.
+Place the dumbbell or goblet under the chin, keeping the chest up for a tall neutral spine.
 Keep the weight evenly distributed through the feet.
 Squat down until the thighs are parallel to the ground and elbows close to the knees.

 The Goblet Squat is fairly mistake-proof, which is one thing that makes it such a great exercise.

-One common error which is seen with this exercise is getting up onto the toes on the way down, with the heels not staying on the ground.
+Although, a common error in this exercise involves rising onto the toes while descending, instead of keeping the heels firmly on the ground.
 Another common error is knee adduction, with the knees collapsing inwards.
 This can demonstrate weak glutes.
 Keep the knees tracking in the same line as the toes are pointing.
 The third common error is the torso tilting forward, an indication that the ankles are too tight or the core isn’t strong enough.

 Goblet Squat Benefits